 The following outcomes are skills, behaviors, and attitudes cultivated in students seeking the Associate of Technical Study in Construction Management — Carpentry:

-- Identify and/or demonstrate basic skills of the carpentry trade and fundamental construction methods including: basic wood framing methods, interior and exterior finishes, concrete forming, placing, and finishing, and non-structural steel framing.
+Identify and perform skills of the carpentry trade and construction methods including wood framing methods, interior and exterior finished, concrete forming placing and finishing and non-structural steel framing.

 - All registered fall/autumn students with registration status for the following fall/autumn.